Walking & Trekking Poles Buying Guide

 Foam is the lightest of the three materials and is what you’ll likely find on lightweight walking poles, as well as being softer and cooler than the other two types.
 Rubber is the heaviest of the three and can get sweaty in particularly warm weather.

 The strap fits around your wrist, preventing you from losing the pole if it slips out of your hand.
 If there is a chance of slipping, it’s best not to use the strap as it can get caught around your wrist and hand and cause damage.

 The shaft of your walking pole will likely be constructed from either carbon fibre or aluminium.
 Carbon fibre shafts are lighter, stiffer and generally stronger, but once they’re damaged then they become pretty useless.
 Aluminium shafts are a little heavier but can stand up to having a few dents here and there before they need scrapping.

 This is where you lock the different sections of the pole in place to determine how long you want it to be.
 Many poles have more than one locking mechanism, and the more they have, the smaller the poles will pack down.

-The tip of the walking pole will come in one of three styles - single point, chiseled, and rubber tipped.
+The tip of the walking pole will come in one of three styles – single point, chiselled, and rubber-tipped.
 Single point tips look like your standard spike, while rubber tipped are, as you might have guessed, tipped with rubber stoppers.
-Chiseled tips have grooved cut into them that leave several points sticking out, which aids with traction on slippery surfaces.
+Chiselled tips have grooved cut into them that leave several points sticking out, which aids with traction on slippery surfaces.

-Both single point and chiseled tips can usually have rubber stoppers fitted to them to reduce the impact of the tip on the terrain.
+Both single-point and chiselled tips can usually have rubber stoppers fitted to them to reduce the impact of the tip on the terrain.